hamdi4-beep/hamdi4-beep/README.md

 <h1 align="center">Hi, I'm Hamdi Kamel! 👋</h1>
-<h3 align="center">[I'm a frontend engineer focused on developing customer-centric solutions that contribute to business growth and lead to successful outcomes.
+<h3 align="center">I'm frontend engineer with a customer-centric mindset that values business growth and impactful contributions.

-I specialize in React.js, Node.js, TypeScript, Tailwind CSS.
+My role extends beyond getting things to simply "work".
+It involves developing scalable and future-proof solutions that enable users to enjoy a performant and memory efficient application so your business meets its demands within a reasonable timeframe.

-My growth-mindset always encourages me to expand my knowledge so I can continue to provide high quality value to bussinesses.](https://github.com/hamdi4-beep/interactive-comment-section)</h3>
+I'm always available to discuss how I can best assist you and bring more value to your business!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hamdi4-beep&label=Profile%20views&color=0e75b6&style=flat" alt="hamdi4-beep" /> </p>